joy7701/StringImplementation/README.md

 - range-for loops support;
 - I/O stream support.

-Based on book "The C++ Programming language"
+Based on the book "The C++ Programming language."